davidzhao1015/draw-tornado-diagram/README.md

-# How to Create a Tornado Chart for Sensitivity Analysis in Excel: A Practical Guide for Health Economists and Analysts
+# How to Create a Tornado Chart for Sensitivity Analysis in Excel
 The repo archives a spreadsheet of example data supporting Tornado diagram plotting.